 Spring: 2 AMST or electives Field Exams

-**Students may take one 400 level course for credit with the permission of the Graduate Chair.
+All MA students may take one 400-level course for credit with the permission of the Graduate Chair.

 MA students in American Studies may simultaneously pursue a Master’s degree with the School of Library and Information Studies.
 Whether the primary degree is in American Studies or in LIS, the dual degree can be completed with a total of 66 credits.